nanotalks/recipes/Asian Main Dish/宫保鸡丁 - Kung Pao Chicken.md

 5. Set the vegetables aside.
 6. Add the chili flakes, ground peppercorn, ginger and garlic into the pan, and stir fry
 7. When fragrant, add the marinated chicken
-8. Stir-fry the chickn until there is the meat is no longer pink
+8. Stir-fry the chicken until there is the meat is no longer pink
 9. Add the cooked onions, green onions and pepper
 10. Mix in the prepared sauce and stir
 11. Allow the sauce to reduce until desired consistency